 There are so many DIY projects we created for our Lake House Fixer Upper.
-When doing a complete remodel or building a new home there are always budget issues that arise.
-Obviously, the decor budget takes a back seat to the structural budget, and you all know from my previous posts that fixing the bones of this house took 75% of our building allowance.
+When doing a complete remodel or building a new home, budget issues always arise.
+Obviously, the decor budget takes a back seat to the structural budget, and as you know from my previous posts, fixing the bones of this house took 75% of our building allowance.
 That’s just how it goes!
 So when selecting outdoor accessory projects for the home, staying within a tight budget was the #1 concern.
 I started by making our patio furniture.
 This basic 2 x 4 plan needed a punch of color… and these beautiful DIY outdoor throw pillows were the perfect touch!

 I am obsessed with our lake house view so when I made my furniture I wanted to keep the backs low.
 Nothing was going to obstruct that view!
 I found some great outdoor navy cushions for the seats on clearance and planned to use throw pillows for the backs.
 The pillows were also a great way to add some color to the outdoor decor.
 Here is how I took plain pillows and turned them into decorative outdoor throw pillows!

 This post contains affiliate links.
 If you buy something from clicking one of my links, I will get a commission from the sale.
 It will not cost you a penny more and allows me to keep sharing my ideas with you for free.
 You can see my full disclosure here.
 Thank you for supporting my blog!

 - Plain Outdoor Throw Pillows (You could also buy pillow covers like these and stuff them and zip them up)